Haehnchen/idea-php-symfony2-plugin/README.md

 If your issue already exists, don't hesitate to add a comment to help contributors resolve the issue more easily.
 If your issue does not exist, open a new issue :smiley:.

-Make sure to provide the maximum amount of informations, such as:
+Make sure to provide the maximum amount of information, such as:
-* What version of PhpStorm are you using ?
+* What version of PhpStorm are you using?
-* What version of the plugin are you using ?
+* What version of the plugin are you using?
 * The stack trace if an error occurred
 * Check if you are in PhpStorm eap channel